lmedury-git/exercise/README.md

 ## Project Description

-Exercise application shows on Landing Page a list of subreddits ( fetched from popular.json api) on the left panel.
+Exercise application shows on Landing Page a list of subreddits ( fetch from popular.json api) on the left panel.
-Cliking on each of the Subreddit will populate related Posts on the main panel.
+Cliking on each of the Subreddit will populate related Posts on the main panel ( fetch from hot.json api).

 Each Subreddit link on left has visited color: blueviolet, active link color: black ( controlled via activeLink of React Router)